 Criminal Justice is a multi-million dollar industry.
 Individuals violate laws and require legal interventions and sanctions regardless of the economic conditions.
-Courses are taught by individuals who have been or currently are practitioners, providing students with instruction from faculty that can combine classroom with real work experiences.
+Courses are taught by individuals who have been or currently are practitioners, providing students with instruction from faculty who combine classroom with real work experiences.

 Anyone considering a criminal justice career should recognize that employment involves meeting physical requirements, which vary greatly among different agencies.

-A conviction of any of the crimes below is a disqualifier for this program:
+A conviction of any of the crimes below disqualifies individuals from the program:

 Domestic violence or reduced charge stemming from a domestic violence incident